How To Do Your

 Your Skin Cancer Video Guide

 Skin cancer doesn’t discriminate.
-People of color are just as vulnerable as people with lighter skin.
-Skin checs are important for everyone to do!
+People of color are as vulnerable as people with lighter skin.
+Skin cancer early detection self-checks are important for everyone to do!

 Please click image below

-For a thorough self-chec you’ll need both a full-length and a hand-held mirror.
+For a thorough skin cancer self-check you’ll need both a full-length and a hand-held mirror.
 You’ll also need very good lighting.
 It is probably best to do this after a shower or bath.

-- Look in the mirror, chec your face (including your eyelids and inside of mouth).
+- Look in the mirror, check your face (including your eyelids and inside of mouth).

-- While parting your hair with your fingers, hairdryer or hair brush, look into the full-length mirror and use the hand mirror to chec your scalp.
+- While parting your hair with your fingers, hairdryer or hair brush, look into the full-length mirror and use the hand mirror to check your scalp.

 - MEN: the back is the most common site of a melanoma in males— you may need someone to help you here.

-- WOMEN: don’t forget to chec under your breasts.
+- WOMEN: don’t forget to check under your breasts.

-- Sitting down, chec your hands, including under your nails, lower legs and feet, including soles, heels, between toes and toenails.
-Continue to use both mirrors to chec your buttocks and genitals.
+- Sitting down, check your hands, including under your nails, lower legs and feet, including soles, heels, between toes and toenails.
+Continue to use both mirrors to check your buttocks and genitals.